seemoo-lab/nexmon/README.md

 * Go into the root directory of our repository: `cd nexmon`
 * Check if `/usr/lib/arm-linux-gnueabihf/libisl.so.10` exists, if not, compile it from source:
   * `cd buildtools/isl-0.10`, `./configure`, `make`, `make install`, `ln -s /usr/local/lib/libisl.so /usr/lib/arm-linux-gnueabihf/libisl.so.10`
+* Check if `/usr/lib/arm-linux-gnueabihf/libmpfr.so.4` exists, if not, compile it from source:
+  * `cd buildtools/mpfr-3.1.4`, `./configure`, `make`, `make install`, `ln -s /usr/local/lib/libmpfr.so /usr/lib/arm-linux-gnueabihf/libmpfr.so.4`
 * Then you can setup the build environment for compiling firmware patches
   * Setup the build environment: `source setup_env.sh`
   * Compile some build tools and extract the ucode and flashpatches from the original firmware files: `make`